ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 Tasks
 =====

-Tasks are the most common and used item in Ansible, they are the basis of everything else and they define the 'actions' to take against our targets.
-A task only requires an ``action`` this normally corresponds to an existing module and/or action plugin.
+Tasks are the most common and used item in Ansible.
+They are the basis of everything else and they define the 'actions' to take against our targets.
+A task only requires an ``action``.
+This normally corresponds to an existing module and/or action plugin.

 .. code-block:: YAML